Azusa Noa: Biography

 Noah was born in Fukuoka city, Fukuoka prefecture in 1954, as a son of Japanese mystery writer Eitarō Ishizawa (石沢英太郎, 1916–1988).
 He graduated from the Department of Literature of the Seinan Gakuin University in 1979.

 He won the Prize, First rank, in the 5th Hayakawa SF Contest with the story "Hana Kariudo" (花狩人, The Flower Hunter), which he wrote while he was a student in the University.
 Noah made a debut with this story in the SF-Magazine in the same year.

 He is a Japanese SF writer of the 4th generation.
 There are other 4th generation SF writers such as Chōhei Kambayashi and Mariko Ōhara, Noah debuted contemporarily with them.

 Noah's style of stories are highly aesthetic, splendid and stylish.
 Noah was thought as a female by many people at first, due to his visionary style and the pen name "Adusa".
 Adusa (梓) is usually female name.

 He is familiar with shōjo manga, especially the works by the Year 24 Group.
 Also his works are characterized by the aesthetic style and have inclination to shōnen-ai situations and world.
 Thus, aesthetic Yaoi writer Shikiko Yamaai (JA) is his friend.
 Under the influence of Yamaai and other Yaoi writers, Noah began criticisms of Yaoi and writing Yaoi stories in 1992 Some of his works are fantastic, aesthetic Yaoi novel with sci-fi, occult elements.

 Style of works

 Noah's style is highly aesthetic and splendid with visual depiction.
 Fantastic and Visionary.
-His world of fictions ranges from the terrorist fighting with the Galactic Empire, speculative visions of far future Galaxy, and shōnen-ai situations in this stage, Golden Dawn Magics and quantum, psychonic computer, celestial chasing drama of angel and cosmic stranger, occult fantasy, the secret of William Shakespeare and his work Hamlet, to the speculative and sci-fi Yaoi world.
+His world of fictions ranges from the terrorist fighting with the Galactic Empire, speculative visions of far future Galaxy, and shōnen-ai situations in this stage, Golden Dawn Magics and quantum, psychotic computer, celestial chasing drama of angel and cosmic stranger, occult fantasy, the secret of William Shakespeare and his work Hamlet, to the speculative and sci-fi Yaoi world.
 Noah is the novelist of refined style, shining pedantry and metafictional fantasy.